 Later in the 90’s, returning from the sharp end with a passion for getting information better organised, I discovered I was not alone, and got actively involved in industrial consortia whose aims were to establish high quality information models as part of international (ISO) standards. (*9)

 Despite that, a number of doubts stayed with me.
-One was a moment when one member of a modeling work-group (anon) confided in me that he was a philosopher by training and had previously expressed doubts about issues being overlooked, and feeling guilt at having introduced Wittgenstein’s work to the group (!)
-Another penned a comedic skit on the possible consequences of the modeling team adopting various schools of philosophy over a weekend (*11).
+One was a moment when one member of a modelling work-group (anon) confided in me that he was a philosopher by training and had previously expressed doubts about issues being overlooked, and feeling guilt at having introduced Wittgenstein’s work to the group (!)
+Another penned a comedic skit on the possible consequences of the modelling team adopting various schools of art as philosophy over a weekend (*11).

 The second was a realization that a large number of problematic definitions (of entity types in our model) turned out to be linguistic issues.
 Names of many object types and classes were clearly based on metaphors or other indirect associative idioms, and this kept leading to enormous confusion and debate in assigning classification relationships in our taxonomy (*12).
 A related point is that one form of the model developed and used in preference by many people, and as the basis of several implementations, is a human-readable semi-natural language form (*13).